Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Step 5: Enter the required details like the Dag number, fill in the captcha, and click ‘search’.

-Step 6: If you don’t know the Dag number, search using the Pattadar name or Patta number.
+Step 6: If you don’t know the Dag number, you can carry out a land record search by name Assam using the Pattadar name or Patta number.

 Step 7: The records will appear on the screen; select the desired Jamabandi to view details.